spsforks/QB64-Wiki/ON-ERROR.md

 ## Example(s)

-*Example 1:* Using an error handler that ignores any error.
+Using an error handler that ignores any error.

 ```vb